 There are other sources of transfer credit that are especially common for working adults.
-These include credit-by-exam scores, professional and military training, and professional licenses and certifications that have been evaluated and recommended for credit by a college or university or the American Council on Education's College Credit Recommendation Service (ACE CREDIT).
+These include creditby-exam scores, professional and military training, and professional licenses and certifications that have been evaluated and recommended for credit by a college or university or the American Council on Education.